-The beach stretches for about half a mile and has two coral reefs and generally calm waters.
+The beach stretches for about half a mile and the waters are generally calm.
+There are also two small coral reefs on the sides of the beach.
 Kauna’oa beach is great for sunbathing with its white soft sand that slopes gently into the water and the palm trees along the fringe to provide shade.
 If you are into more adventurous activities, try snorkeling along the rocky, southern side of the beach.

-If you get hungry or thirsty and didn’t pack good snacks for the beach, you can walk over to the hotel restaurant right on the beach.
-They serve decent (yet on the pricey side) lunches and great tropical drinks here (think ice cold piña colada).
+If you get hungry or thirsty and didn’t pack good snacks for the beach you can walk over to the hotel restaurant right on the beach.
+They serve decent lunches and great tropical drinks here (think ice-cold piña colada), but keep in mind that the prices are high.
 You can also rent gear such as snorkel equipment and boogie boards from the beach concession by the restaurant.

 Kauna’oa Beach is a public beach, but to get to the beach you have to pass over the Mauna Kea hotel grounds.
 You can get a free pass and map from the security office at the entrance of the hotel.